Hezbollah-organised fuel arrives in crisis-hit Lebanon | Headlines

 Hezbollah-organised fuel arrives in crisis-hit Lebanon

-A convoy of tanker trucks carrying Iranian diesel crossed the border from Syria into Lebanon early Thursday, a delivery organized by the militant Hezbollah group to ease crippling fuel shortages in the crisis-hit country.
+A convoy of tanker trucks carrying Iranian diesel crossed the border from Syria into Lebanon early Thursday, the first in a series of deliveries organised by the militant Hezbollah group to ease crippling fuel shortages in the crisis-hit Mediterranean country.The delivery violates US sanctions imposed on Tehran after former President Donald Trump pulled America out of a nuclear deal between Iran and world powers in 2018.

-The delivery violates U.S. sanctions imposed on Tehran after former President Donald Trump pulled America out of a nuclear deal between Iran and world powers three years ago.
+A convoy of tanker trucks carrying Iranian diesel crossed the border from Syria into Lebanon early Thursday, the first in a series of deliveries organised by the militant Hezbollah group to ease crippling fuel shortages in the crisis-hit Mediterranean country.

-It was portrayed as a victory by Hezbollah, which stepped in to supply the fuel from its patron, Iran, while the cash-strapped government grappled with the fuel shortages for months.
+The delivery violates US sanctions imposed on Tehran after former President Donald Trump pulled America out of a nuclear deal between Iran and world powers in 2018.
+It was portrayed as a victory by Hezbollah, which stepped in to supply the fuel from its patron, Iran, while the cash-strapped Lebanese government grapples with months-long fuel shortages.

-The first Iranian oil tanker arrived in the Syrian port of Baniyas on Sunday and the diesel was unloaded to Syrian storage places and later brought overland to Lebanon.
-Hezbollah leader Sayyed Hassan Nasrallah said in a televised speech earlier this week that the tanker did not offload its cargo directly in Lebanon to avoid embarrassing Lebanese authorities and risking sanctions on Lebanon.
+“This is a very big and great thing for us because we broke the siege of America and foreign countries. ...
+We are working with the help of God and our great mother Iran,'' said Nabiha Idriss, a Hezbollah supporter gathered with others to greet the convoy as it passed through the eastern town of Al-Ain.
+There was no immediate comment from Lebanese or US officials on the Iranian fuel delivery.

-There was no immediate comment from Lebanese or U.S. officials on the Iranian fuel delivery Thursday.
+Hezbollah has portrayed the Lebanese economic meltdown, which began in late 2019, as partly caused by an informal siege imposed by America due to the militant group's power and influence in Lebanon.
+The group — designated a terrorist organization by Washington — has been sanctioned by consecutive US administrations.
+Lebanon's crisis is rooted in decades of corruption and mismanagement by the ruling class and a sectarian-based political system that thrives on patronage and nepotism.
+Severe shortages in fuel have paralyzed the country, resulting in crippling power cuts.
+People wait hours in line for gasoline.
+Hezbollah's leader, Sayyed Hassan Nasrallah, announced last month that Iran was sending fuel to Lebanon to help ease the crisis.
+The first Hezbollah-commissioned Iranian oil tanker arrived in the Syrian port of Baniyas on Sunday and the diesel was unloaded to Syrian storage places before it was brought overland to Lebanon on Thursday by tanker trucks.
+The convoy of 60 trucks, each carrying 50,000 liters (13,210 gallons), went through an informal border crossing in Qusayr in Syria.
+Another convoy of 60 tanker trucks is expected Friday.
+Hezbollah, often accused of operating a state-within-a-state, has been taking part in Syria's civil war alongside government forces.
+It manages its own crossing points along the Lebanon-Syria border, away from formal border crossings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)